V999TEC/WORDLINSIX/README.md

 ## Example #2

-Using the optimum three starting words, the algorithm will converge on an answer suprisingly quickly.
+Using the optimum starting word(s), the algorithm will converge on an answer suprisingly quickly.

 ![THUMP_BLOWN_DIRGE](/assets/THUMP_BLOWN_DIRGE.JPG?raw=true "Title")